Structured Decision Making (SDM) Safety Plans

 1. Follow procedures in Structured Decision Making (SDM) for completing the Reunification Reassessment in WebSDM.

-2. If the results of the Reunification Risk Assessment and Visitation Plan Evaluation sections indicate (i.e., that the family is assessed as Low or Moderate Risk and their quality of visitation is Strong/Adequate), consider the following while completing the Reunification Safety Assessment section of the tool:
+2. If the results of the Reunification Risk Assessment and Visitation Plan Evaluation sections indicate acceptable progress/compliance (i.e., that the family is reassessed as Low or Moderate Risk, their frequency of visitation is Totally/Routine, and their quality of visitation is Strong/Adequate), consider the following while completing the Reunification Safety Assessment section of the tool:

 1. If/how the safety threats that led to removal have been mitigated.